2018 Application Process Now Closed for Facade Improvement Grant, Check Back this Winter for Updates on 2019 Deadlines

 In a collaborative effort with the Columbia Heights Police Department, the Columbia Heights Economic Development Authority has created a Façade Improvement Grant Program for businesses along Central Ave.
 Commercial property owners from 44th to 37th Ave along Central Ave are eligible to submit a grant application.
-The application deadline is July 27.

 The purpose of the grant program, funded by the EDA, is to encourage businesses and commercial property owners within the City’s central business district to revitalize, rehabilitate, and restore exterior store fronts.
 In an effort to reduce crime along Central Ave and enhance safety, the CHPD will also use the grant program to provide monitored surveillance adjacent to the businesses.